bobdavies2000/OpenCVB/README.md

 ====================

-The complete list of algorithms may be grouped into smaller subsets to study some shared API reference.
-Algorithm subsets may be created and accessed through the Subset Combo Box in the toolbar (indicated below.)
+The complete list of algorithms may be grouped into smaller subsets to study some shared API.
+Algorithm subsets are selected through the Subset Combo Box in the toolbar (indicated below.)
 The list of subsets is built from all the OpenCVB algorithm names and all the OpenCV API’s referenced.
 For instance, selecting “Threshold” in the Subset Combo Box, will update the Algorithm Combo Box with all the algorithms that use the OpenCV “Threshold” API.

 ![](media/f9431efec6cb8ae1599689669c57c1db.png)